Television watchdog opens door to product placement

 TVB files writ against ‘advertising’ warning

-“A preliminary review of the substantiated cases of complaints on indirect advertising over the past eight years indicate that around two-thirds of such cases would likely be considered as compliant with the new regulatory regime,” the spokesman said.
+The authority said about two-thirds of some 60 substantiated complaints on indirect advertising over the past eight years would be considered as compliant with the new regulatory regime.

-The television industry faces growing pressure on remaining profitable amid stiff competition from new media.
+TVB said it would watch closely whether the new measures “can truly allow” a more conducive business environment and provide flexibility for the broadcasting industry to generate more advertising revenue.

-TVB, which was one of the most vocal critics of the restrictions in indirect advertising, posted a profit of HK$244 million last year, a 51 per cent drop on 2016, and a far cry from the HK$1.74 billion it earned in 2013.
+The station, which was one of the most vocal critics of the restrictions in indirect advertising, posted a profit of HK$244 million last year, a 51 per cent drop on 2016, and a far cry from the HK$1.74 billion it earned in 2013.

+Fantastic TV, a free-to-air television station run by i-Cable Communications, welcomed the new regulations.

+Lawmaker Charles Mok said the new regulations meant Hong Kong was aligning itself with other jurisdictions and bringing its outdated communications rules up to date.

 Most Popular